axibase/atsd/sql/query-statistics.md

 ![](./images/example-query.png)

 The above set of queries are all `scheduled` with status `Completed`.
 Each of the queries contains information in the `Source Details` column about the rule which triggered the query.
-Unwanted rules may be excluded using `!` negation syntax.
+Unwanted rules can be excluded using `!` negation syntax.

 ![](./images/exclude-alert.png)